jestersimpps/local-jarvis/README.md

 # Installation
 - Install Ollama [https://ollama.com/](https://ollama.com/)
-- Download any model you would like to use as your LL.
+- Download any model you would like to use as your LLM
 - Install your favorite Mac OS voice and set it in the `config.py`.
 - Set your custom instructions and the bot's name.
 - Set your Whisper model size [https://github.com/SYSTRAN/faster-whisper](faster-whisper) - small works